jgonfsbl/nomad-consul-vault_on_aws/README.md

 <summary>2.
 EFS</summary>

 ### EFS configuration
-Create a new EFS shared disk to be accesible vía NFS4 following the setup:
-See implementation details in folder [EFS](efs/readme.md)
+Create a new EFS shared disk to be accesible vía NFS4 following the setup described in the implementation detail document, in folder [EFS](efs/readme.md).

 </details>